4 Is your wind speed sufficient?

 Once complete, use the "measure" tool and fill in the answers to the questions below:

 Do you have an on-site substation or transformer? * Not Selected Yes No Unsure If yes, enter the capacity in kVA (or kW) if you know it?
-Distance from wind turbine to nearest 3-phase 11 kV power line, in meters
+Distance from wind turbine to 3-phase 11 kV power line, in m

 Even if you have